jupyter/enhancement-proposals/a-new-notebook-document-format-for-improved-workflow-integration/a-new-notebook-document-format-for-improved-workflow-integration.md

 When already executed code is edited, the execution reference is replaced by a code cell plus a stale output cell.
 The latter should be displayed in a way that clearly marks it as stale.

+A cleanup operation ("remove output / remove all outputs") replaces execution records by code cells.

+When opening a stored notebook, all execution records are replaced by code cell/stale output cell pairs and layers 1 and 2 are discarded.
+Then a new kernel is started, creating new layer 1/2 information.

-When opening a stored notebook, the consistency between layers 1 and 2 must be verified because other tools, in particular version control systems, may create inconsistent notebook files.
-This check consists of comparing the SHA-1 hashes in layer 2 to freshly computed hashes for layer 1, proceding in execution order.
+Publishing tools (including nbviewer) should follow a more careful procedure in order to preserve information about replicability.
+This requires first of all a verification of the consistency between layers 1 and 2, because other tools, in particular version control systems, may create inconsistent notebook files.
+The check consists of comparing the SHA-1 hashes in layer 2 to freshly computed hashes for layer 1, proceding in execution order.
 If a difference is detected, the layer 2 data is truncated at this point, and references from layer 3 to the invalidated execution records are replaced by code cell/stale output cell pairs.

-A cleanup operation ("remove output / remove all outputs") replaces execution records by code cells.
+A visual marker for stale outputs then tells the reader which parts of the notebook are backed up by replicable computations.

+#### Alternative user interfaces

+A more natural user interface for the document data model would propose two views on the data:

+ 1. an interactive shell much like IPython, but code-block oriented rather than line oriented
+ 2. a notebook editor

+A single command would send a code cell from the notebook editor to the interactive shell for execution.
+In the interactive shell, a single command would append the current execution record to the notebook being edited.

+An advantage of such a user interface is that it generalizes easily to multi-user setups.

 ## Pros and Cons

 Pros:
 * The computations in notebooks become replicable, at least in an identical computational environment.
+* Computations in notebooks can be handled by version control, including merge operations for independent changes.
-* Notebooks can be managed as alternatives to scripts by workflow management tools.
+* Notebooks can be managed like scripts by workflow management tools.
 * Alternative notebook editing tools can be developed that support different tastes or needs, while maintaining document compatibility and thus avoiding lock-in to any particular tool.

 Cons: